 You may be eligible for the supplement to the work premium if, in addition to the basic requirements, you meet all of the requirements below:

 - You are claiming the supplement for a month that is included in a period of transition to work.

 - You received last-resort financial assistance or financial assistance under the Youth Alternative Program or the Aim for Employment Program during at least 24 of the 30 months immediately before the start of the period of transition to work;

-- In the first month in which you were no longer eligible for the Social Assistance Program or the Social Solidarity Program, you held a claim booklet issued by the Ministère du Travail, de l'Emploi et de la Solidarité sociale that entitled you to certain dental and pharmaceutical services (unless you received financial assistance under the Youth Alternative Program or the Aim for Employment Program).
+- For the first month of your period of transition to work, you held a claim booklet issued by the Ministère du Travail, de l'Emploi et de la Solidarité sociale that entitled you to certain dental and pharmaceutical services (unless you received financial assistance under the Youth Alternative Program for the month before you began your transition to work).

 - Your work income is at least $200 for the month for which you are claiming the supplement to the work premium.